Laser Tattoo Removal – How It Works

 Laser Tattoo removal * – How it works

 A tattoo is a containment of ink trapped within the underlying dermis layer of the skin.
 The tattoo process uses a needle to place ink pigments into the dermis layer of the skin.
 During the healing process, after a tattoo procedure, the body sees the large ink particles as a threat to the system.
 As a natural way of defence the body encapsulates the ink with collagen fibres which then holds the tattooed ink particles firming in place within the dermis.
 Normally the human body’s natural healing process would remove any foreign objects in the dermis, the tattoo ink trapped within the collagen however is too large a particle to be removed and is therefore held permanently in place.
 Laser tattoo removal break up this ink.

 After a single laser tattoo removal * treatment the tattoo should start to fade.
-Redeem advise to wait at least 6-8 weeks after the area has been treated and wait until the area has fully healed before booking a further laser treatment.
+Redeem advise to wait at least 8 weeks after the area has been treated and wait until the area has fully healed before booking a further laser treatment.
 The longer you leave the area to heal the lower the risk of scaring on the next treatment and the more effective the immune system will be at removing the inks.
-Dependent on the tattoo location, size and pigment density etc it can take as little as 3 treatments to fully remove an amateur tattoo and up to 12 treatments to fully remove a large professional tattoo.
+Dependent on the tattoo location, size and pigment density etc it can take as little as 3 treatments to fully remove an amateur tattoo and up to 12 treatments or more to fully remove a large professional tattoo.

 This specialist tattoo removal * treatment allows clients to have Rejuvi tattoo removal in Hull, Rejuvi tattoo removal in Sheffield, Rejuvi tattoo removal in Leeds, Rejuvi tattoo removal in Halifax and Rejuvi tattoo removal in our Leeds clinics.
 The laser tattoo removal service is only available in Hull.